 What U.S. states restrict families’ rights for home funeral sovereignty?

 Home funerals are legal in every state.
-But in ten states, there is a legal requirement to hire and pay for help with a home funeral.
-These states are Connecticut, Illinois, Iowa, Indiana, Louisiana, Michigan, Nebraska, New York, and New Jersey -and now Alabama.
+But in nine states, there is a legal requirement to hire and pay for help with a home funeral.
+These states are Connecticut, Illinois, Iowa, Indiana, Louisiana, Michigan, Nebraska, New York, and New Jersey.
 Get the specifics on your state’s laws from the Funeral Consumer Alliance.

 Think about it.
 In all states, expectant mothers may have their babies at home; fathers may cut their children’s hair to avoid the expense of a barber; engaged couples may plan and carry out their own wedding without hiring professional planners or caterers; homeowners may snake their clogged drains to save on professional plumbing fees.
 And all Americans have the right to be cared for at home by their family as they near the end of life, where most people will agree they prefer to die.